TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/udma_memcpy_polling.md

 The application opens and configures a BCDMA channel using SysConfig.
-Then the application prepares a TRPD for a 1D transfer from source to destination buffer, submits the request to DMA, waits for the DMA to complete by polling the channels's completion ring accelerator (RA).
+Then the application prepares a TRPD for a 1D transfer from source to destination buffer, submits the request to DMA, waits for the DMA to complete by polling the TR response.

 Once the transfer it completes, it does cache operation for data coherency and compares the source and destination buffers for any data mismatch.